twilio-labs/paste/apps/vs-code-intellisense/publishing-extension.md

 #### Note: `vsce` DOES NOT support yarn workspaces

-First, we have an `installConfig` defined in the `package.json` that tells yarn not to hoist this packages dependencies.
-That's because the `vsce` cli doesn't support yarn workspaces and when it tries to publish, it can't find the dependencies in the workspace root.
+We need to tell `vsce` not to do a dep check because the `vsce` cli doesn't support yarn workspaces and when it tries to publish, it can't find the dependencies in the workspace root.
+So we provide the `--no-dependencies` flag.

-We also need to tell `vsce` not to do a dep check when it publishes as we bundle everything into a single file to overcome the lack of workspace support.

 ---